Swiss central bank says crisis halted as it hikes interest rates – KION546

 “The measures announced at the weekend … have put a halt to the crisis,” the central bank said in a statement.
 “The SNB is providing large amounts of liquidity assistance in Swiss francs and foreign currencies.
 These loans are backed by collateral and subject to interest.”

-Thursday’s half-a-percentage point hike takes Swiss interest rates to 1.5%, and is in line with the majority of forecasts in a Reuters poll of economists.
+Thursday’s half-a-percentage point hike takes Swiss interest rates to 1.5%, and was in line with the majority of forecasts in a Reuters poll of economists.

 Swiss inflation stands at 3.4%, far above the Swiss National Bank’s target range of 0-2%.